dumbmatter/chrome-indexeddb-index-perf/README.md

 I ran the same test in Firefox 139 and did not observe any slowdown.
 Even after 1,000 iterations, it still takes about 100 ms.

-I also ran the same test in Chrome 100 to see if this issue has been around for a while... and it has!
-Chrome 100 performs similarly to Chrome 136.
+I also ran the same test in Chrome 100 and Chrome 80 to see if this issue has been around for a while... and it has!
+The old versions of Chrome perform similarly to Chrome 136.

 In the web app where I noticed this behavior, I have user reports that some queries like this are taking minutes when they should be taking <1 second.